stealjs/steal/docs/steal.md

 ### Importing in your app

-From here using packages is the same as if you used NPM, just import them into _myapp.js_ and do what you need:
+From here using packages is the same as if you used npm, just import them into _myapp.js_ and do what you need:

 ```js